sproutcore/TransformJS_site/content/index.markdown

     },1500);
   </javascript>

-  `Note:` 3D properties do not work in browsers that do not support them, and TransformJS will only apply 2D properties.
-See the "Browser Support" section for more information.

 ## Browser Support

-  TransformJS supports all major browsers: Safari, Chrome, Firefox, and IE. However, since all browsers don't share the same featureset, TransformJS will make its best attempt at using the best feature available.
+  TransformJS supports all major browsers: Safari, Chrome, Firefox, Opera, and IE. However, since all browsers don't share the same featureset, TransformJS will make its best attempt at using the best feature available.
 The table below outlines which properties are supported on which browser.
-If a property is supported on more than one browser, 3d will be prefered to 2d, and 2d will be prefered to filter transforms.
+If a browser supports multiple transform styles, 3D will be prefered to 2D, and 2D will be prefered to filter transforms.

   <table class="zebra-striped">
     <thead>